yarikoptic/numfocus.org/content/numfocus_news/wise_bootcamp.rst

 Women in Science and Engineering Boot Camp
 ##########################################

-:date: 07-04-2013
+:date: 2012-02-25 16:31

 Due in part to a generous donation made by J.P.
-Morgan to NumFOCUS, we are pleased to announce that NumFOCUS will be collaborating with Software Carpentry to host a series of  boot camps to offer training for women in technology.
+Morgan to NumFOCUS, we are pleased to announce that `NumFOCUS`_ will be collaborating with `Software Carpentry`_ to host a series of  boot camps to offer training for women in technology.
 The first, a boot camp for 120 women in science and engineering, will be held at the Microsoft Research Center in Cambridge, Massachusetts on June 24-25.